Moss1019/sql_tool/readme.md

 - 3 - Compile Java code to create the language app
 - 4 - Run the language app on the 'definition' file

-NOTE: options 2 - 4 has default values if none are specified.
+NOTE: options 2 - 4 have default values if none are specified.
 Hitting Return/Enter will use the defaults.

 ### Defaults
 - 2 - use the 'Definition.g4' file in the parser dir